sadiyameem/particle-effect/README.md

 # Description
 This project is built with HTML, CSS and JavaScript with P5.JS library.
-Particles move randomly across the screen, connect when close, and come in different colors.
+Particles move randomly across the screen, connects together with lines, and come in different colors.
 This is inspired by Athena Awards.

 # Features